willclo1/MariaDeadbeatsSite/README.md

 - **Team Summary**:
    - A page that shows a team from a specific year and stats about that team and the players from that team
    - Some shown stats are things like `war` and `k/9`
-   - This page also displays informations about the teams perfomance on the year
+   - This page also displays information about the teams performance on the year

 - **Depth Chart**
   - A page that shows the players for a team and how often they played throughout the season